mkandes/galyleo/README.md

 This command-line tool allows you to create self-contained, relocatable conda environments packaged as [tarballs]( https://en.wikipedia.org/wiki/Tar_(computing)).
-If the system you are working on has fast, node-local storage available like [Expanse's local NVMe `/scratch` disk]( https://www.sdsc.edu/support/user_guides/expanse.html#storage) or
+If the system you are working on has fast, node-local storage available, like [Expanse's local NVMe `/scratch` disk]( https://www.sdsc.edu/support/user_guides/expanse.html#storage) or
-[TSCC's local scratch `$TMPDIR`]( https://www.sdsc.edu/support/user_guides/tscc.html#running), then you can simply copy these packaged conda environments to the local filesystem, unpack them, and use them as normal without any of the performance issues associated with using conda on a network filesystem.
+[TSCC's local scratch `$TMPDIR`]( https://www.sdsc.edu/support/user_guides/tscc.html#running), then you can simply copy these `conda-pack`aged environments to the local filesystem, unpack them, and activate them without any of the performance issues associated with using conda on a network filesystem.

 `galyleo` also supports the use of these `conda-pack`aged environments.
 To demonstrate this capability, let's create a packaged version of the